 Ditch the lawn mower and take back your weekends by replacing your grass with a ground cover plant.
 Ground covers can give your lawn the lush, textured look you want without the hard work of traditional lawn care.

-12. Artificial intelligence
+12. Artificial Intelligence

 Your children and pets won’t be able to destroy it (unless they really try … which some would).
 Their precious little trampling feet can’t kill something that was never alive in the first place.

 FAQ About Low-Maintenance Landscaping in Seattle

+The most low-maintenance native plants for your Seattle yard also depend on the soil type and the level of sun exposure.
 The City of Seattle has developed a helpful guide for choosing the best low-maintenance plants for your property’s specific conditions.

 When to Call a Landscaping Professional

 That’s right, the secret 13th method of low-maintenance landscaping is to hire a professional to take care of your yard for you.
-It might take a lot of work put in that paver patio, but you won’t be the one doing it, and that’s all that matters, right?
+It might take a lot of work to put in that paver patio, but you won’t be the one doing it, and that’s all that matters, right?